Skip To Content

 Medical specialists who treat osteoporosis include family physicians, internists, endocrinologists, geriatricians, gynecologists, orthopaedic surgeons, rheumatologists, and physiatrists (doctors specializing in physical medicine and rehabilitation).
 Physical and occupational therapists and nurses may also participate in the care of people with osteoporosis.

 Many people in the United States consume much less than the recommended amount of calcium in their diets.
 Good sources of calcium include low-fat dairy products; dark green leafy vegetables, including broccoli, bok choy, collards, and turnip greens; sardines and salmon with bones; soy beans, tofu, and other soy products; and calcium-fortified foods such as orange juice, cereals, and breads.
 If you have trouble getting enough calcium in your diet, you may need to take a calcium supplement such as calcium carbonate, calcium phosphate, or calcium citrate.
-If you are between the ages of 19 and 50, your daily calcium intake should not exceed 2,500 mg because too much calcium can cause problems such as kidney stones.
-(After age 50, intakes should not exceed 2,000 mg per day.)
+If you are between the ages of 19 and 50, your daily calcium intake should not exceed 2,500 milligrams because too much calcium can cause problems such as kidney stones.
+(After age 50, intakes should not exceed 2,000 milligrams per day.)
 Calcium coming from food sources provides better protection from kidney stones.
 Anyone who has had a kidney stone should increase their dietary calcium and decrease the amount from supplements as well as increase fluid intake.

 Vitamin D is required for proper absorption of calcium from the intestine.
 It is made in the skin after exposure to sunlight.
 Only a few foods naturally contain significant amounts of vitamin D, including fatty fish and fish oils.
 Foods fortified with vitamin D, such as milk and cereals, are a major dietary source of vitamin D. Although many people obtain enough vitamin D naturally, studies show that vitamin D production decreases in older adults, in people who are housebound, and during the winter—especially in northern latitudes.
 If you are at risk for vitamin D deficiency, you can take multivitamins or calcium supplements that contain vitamin D to meet the recommended daily intake of 600 International Units (IU) for men and women up to the age of 70 and 800 IU for people over 70.
 Doses of more than 2,000 IU per day are not advised unless under the supervision of a doctor.
 Larger doses can be given initially to people who are deficient as a way to replenish stores of vitamin D.

 In addition to a healthy diet, a healthy lifestyle is important for optimizing bone health.
 You should avoid smoking and, if you drink alcohol, do so in moderation (no more than one drink per day is a good general guideline).
 It is also important to recognize that some prescription medications can cause bone loss or increase your risk of falling and breaking a bone.
 Talk to your doctor if you have concerns about any medications you are taking.
+If you are between the ages of 19 and 50, your daily calcium intake should not exceed 2,500 milligrams because too much calcium can cause problems such as kidney stones.
+(After age 50, intakes should not exceed 2,000 milligrams per day.)
+Calcium coming from food sources provides better protection from kidney stones.
+Anyone who has had a kidney stone should increase their dietary calcium and decrease the amount from supplements as well as increase fluid intake.

 Exercise is an important part of an osteoporosis treatment program.
 Physical activity is needed to build and maintain bone throughout adulthood, and complete bed rest leads to serious bone loss.
 The evidence suggests that the most beneficial physical activities for bone health include strength training or resistance training.
 Exercise can help maintain or even modestly increase bone density in adulthood and, together with adequate calcium and vitamin D intake, can help minimize age-related bone loss in older people.
 Exercise of various sorts has other important benefits for people with osteoporosis.
 It can reduce your risk of falling by increasing muscle mass and strength and improving coordination and balance.
 In older people, exercise also improves function and delays loss of independence.